BobGerman/Ignite24-Labs/LAB-441/instructions.md

 Close the browser to stop the debug session in Visual Studio Code.

-# Add conversation starters
+### Exercise 3: Add conversation starters

 Conversation starters are sample prompts that are displayed in the immersive experience.
 These sample prompts provide a quick way for users to understand the types of questions that can be asked.

+#### Step 1: Update the declarative agent

 Update the declarative agent to include conversation starters that provide users with sample prompts to help them understand the types of questions they can ask.

 In Visual Studio Code:

 1. In the **appPackage** folder, open the **declarativeAgent.json** file.
+1. So you can see when it's been updated, change the name to "Product support 3"
-1. Add the following code snippet to the file:
+1. Add a comma at the end of the "instructions" line, then paste the following code snippet before the closing squiggly brace:

    ```json
    "conversation_starters": [